Definitions. In these Conditions, the following definitions apply:

 - the Supplier shall store the Goods until delivery takes place, and charge the Customer for all related costs and expenses (including insurance).

-- If 10 Business Days after the Supplier notified the Customer that the Goods were ready for delivery the Customer has not accepted delivery of them, the Supplier may resell or otherwise dispose of part or all of the Goods and, after deducting reasonable storage and selling costs, account to the Customer for any excess over the price of the Goods or charge the Customer for any shortfall below the price of the Goods.
+- If 10 Business Days after the Supplier notified the Customer that the Goods were ready for delivery the Customer has not accepted delivery of them, the Supplier may resell or otherwise dispose of part or all of the Goods at the Supplier’s sole discretion and, where the Price has already been paid by the Customer the Supplier shall refund the Price to the Customer.

-- The Customer shall not be entitled to reject the Goods if the Supplier delivers up to and including 5% more or less than the quantity of Goods ordered but a pro rata adjustment shall be made to the Order invoice on receipt of notice from the Customer that the wrong quantity of Goods was delivered.
+- The Customer shall not be entitled to reject the Goods if the Supplier delivers the Goods in a quantity which is 5% more or less than the number specified within the Order but a pro rata adjustment shall be made to the Order invoice provided that the Customer provides notice to the Supplier that the wrong quantity of Goods was delivered within 3 Business Days of delivery.

 - The Supplier warrants that on delivery and for a period of 14 days from the date of delivery (“Warranty Period”), the Goods shall:

-- conform in all material respects with their description and any applicable Specification;
+- conform in all material respects with the description of the Goods provided by the Supplier;

-- be produced in accordance with the approved design, but the product itself and all features, branding, colours and accessories are subject to manufacturing tolerances.
-Clarity on tolerance levels of individual aspects available upon request.
+- be produced in accordance with the approved design, but the product itself and all features, branding, colours and accessories are subject to the Supplier’s Tolerance Allowances.

-- the Customer gives notice in writing to the Supplier during the Warranty Period within a reasonable time of discovery that some or all of the Goods do not comply with the warranty set out in clause 4.1; and
+- the Customer gives notice in writing to the Supplier during the Warranty Period that some or all of the Goods do not comply with the warranty set out in clause 4.1;

 - The Supplier shall not be liable for Goods’ failure to comply with the warranty set out in clause 4.1 if: